My journey from a passionate developer to the CTO of Meteor.js

 In 2020 I was looking for a remote-first company again.
 The pandemic started, everyone was working from home, and I decided I didn't want to go back to the office.
 That's when I joined Pathable to work on their team of nomadic developers.
 I also live as a digital nomad today.

 Pathable has grown a lot during the pandemic.
 Shortly after joining the team, I got promoted to Tech Lead.
-The Pathable platform includes five Meteor applications grouped into clusters, running across hundreds of containers on Meteor Cloud.
+The Pathable platform includes five Meteor applications grouped into clusters, running across hundreds of containers on Galaxy.
 Their team is fantastic, and I learned a lot working there.
 If you want to learn more about Pathable and its tech stack, check this post in the Meteor blog.

 Joining the Meteor Team